werf/werf/docs/_includes/reference/cli/werf_helm_get_hooks.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
 This command downloads hooks for a given release.

-Hooks are formatted in YAML and separated by the YAML '---\n' separator.
+Hooks are formatted in YAML and separated by the YAML `---\n` separator.

 {{ header }} Syntax